39th NCGA Mid-Amateur Championship | Poppy Hills | June 12-13, 2021

 The NCGA Mid-Amateur Championship began in 1982 as the Master Division Championship, a competitive opportunity for players aged 40-54 who were not yet eligible for senior tournaments.
 In 2016, the event was re-named the Mid-Amateur Championship, opening up to all players aged 25 and over, with no upper age restriction.

 Pat McDonald holds the tournament’s 36-hole scoring record with a seven-under-par 136 in 1994 at Lake Tahoe and Edgewood Tahoe GCs.
 The single round record of six-under-par 66 set in 1998 by Pat McDonald was tied in 1999 by four-time champion Randy Haag, who posted a 65 at the par-71 Lake Tahoe GC.
 Haag holds the record for most titles, having won four in a 14-year span 1999, 2002, 2009 and 2013.
 The only player to win back-to-back titles is Jeff Burda, who claimed the championship three times, in 1996, 1997 and 2005.
 Jim Knoll became the oldest player to win the championship at 59, in 2012.

 The champagne bucket trophy was donated by two-time California State Amateur champion Ernie Pieper.

-QUALIFYING for the 2020 Mid-Amateur Championship takes place May 13-16 at the following courses:
+QUALIFYING for the 2021 Mid-Amateur Championship takes place April 29-May 1 at the following courses: